jibinvjohn/web-performance-checklist/README.md

 1. Async/Defer Javascript - https://web.dev/efficiently-load-third-party-javascript/
 1. Text Compression - Brotli and Gzip https://web.dev/reduce-network-payloads-using-text-compression/
 1. Text Asset Optimization - Combine multiple files into single using rollup to ensure one large file is downloaded which enables better compression as well.
+1. Critical CSS - Seperate out critical css and load the remaining similar to async/defer.
+Using critical npm package.

 ## References